 The active form of vitamin D is called Calcitriol.
 Even though vitamin D seems like an easy-to-acquire vitamin, especially since most people are exposed to the sun, research conducted by Harvard University has shown that over a billion people worldwide suffer from Vitamin D deficiency.

 This is worrying since deficiency of the vitamin in the body causes illnesses and other health conditions that can lead to dire consequences if not watched.

 What Happens When You Have Low Vitamin D?

-Rickets is the best-known disease caused by lack of vitamin D in children.
+Rickets is the best-known disease caused by a lack of vitamin D in children.
 It causes soft and weak bones, especially in the lower limbs, hence vulnerability to skeletal deformities.

 Right from birth, a child’s vitamin D levels should be kept in check to ensure they don’t develop rickets.